Blog Layout

 • To conduct the necessary or agreed upon repairs

-• During walk-through property inspections to evaluate any damage done to the unit
+• During walk-through the rental property inspections to evaluate any damage done to the unit

-No notice is required to enter during an emergency, under court orders or in the case of property abandonment by the tenant.
+No notice is required to enter during an emergency, under court orders or in the case of any rental property abandonment by the tenant.
 Besides the law on landlord entry, there are a lot of other laws that you also have to abide by.
-They include the Fair Housing Act, the Warranty of Habitability, Security Deposit Law, and the Fair Credit Reporting Act.
+They include the Fair Housing Act, the Warranty of Habitability, landlord tenant law, Security Deposit, and the Fair Credit Reporting Act.

-6. Ensure the Property Is in a Good State of Repair
+6. Ensure the Property Is in a Good State of Repairs

-You’ll want to make sure that your property is attractive to market to a potential tenant.
+You’ll want to make sure that all your rental properties are attractive to potential tenants.
 If it’s in a dire state of disrepair, you’ll have a hard time convincing anyone to rent it.
 And the longer the unit remains vacant, the more money you’ll lose and the larger the chance that squatters may try to occupy the unit.

 property management